How To Install Cedar Tongue & Grove Planks

 Installation of CedarSafe Planks

-Before you install cedar planks, remove the planks from their packages and place them in the area where they will be installed.
-Allow the pieces to acclimate for a minimum of 24 hours prior to installation.
+IMPORTANT: Before you install cedar planks, you’ll want them to acclimate in the box near or in the area they will be installed for 24-48 hours prior to installation.
 Like all wood, cedar will expand and contract as its moisture content changes.
 This waiting period allows for this process and helps prevent warping or gaps after the closet is completed.

 Measure the surface you wish to cover to determine square footage needed.
 Measure the width and height of each wall of the closet.
 Then use our closet planner application to determine how many boxes of CedarSafe solid cedar planks you will need.